Interstate Highway System: Chargeable and non-chargeable Interstate routes

 Interstate Highways financed with federal funds are known as "chargeable" Interstate routes, and are considered part of the 42000 mi network of highways.
-Federal laws also allow "non-chargeable" Interstate routes, highways funded similarly to state and U.S. Highways to be signed as Interstates, if they both meet the Interstate Highway standards and are logical additions or connections to the system.
+Federal laws also allow "non-chargeable" Interstate routes, highways funded similarly to state and US Highways to be signed as Interstates, if they both meet the Interstate Highway standards and are logical additions or connections to the system.
 These additions fall under two categories: routes that already meet Interstate standards, and routes not yet upgraded to Interstate standards.
-Only routes that meet Interstate standards may be signed as Interstates once their proposed number is approved.
+Only routes that meet Interstate standards may be signed as Interstates once their proposed number is approved, unless they are granted a design waiver by the Federal Highway Administration (FHWA).

 Signage

 Interstate shield

 Interstate Highways are signed by a number placed on a red, white, and blue sign.
 The shield design itself is a registered trademark of the American Association of State Highway and Transportation Officials.
 The colors red, white, and blue were chosen because they are the colors of the American flag.
 In the original design, the name of the state was displayed above the highway number, but in many states, this area is now left blank, allowing for the printing of larger and more-legible digits.
 Signs with the shield alone are placed periodically throughout each Interstate as reassurance markers.
 These signs usually measure 36 in high, and are 36 in wide for two-digit Interstates or 45 in for three-digit Interstates.

 Interstate business loops and spurs use a special shield in which the red and blue are replaced with green, the word "BUSINESS" appears instead of "INTERSTATE", and the word "SPUR" or "LOOP" usually appears above the number.
 The green shield is employed to mark the main route through a city's central business district, which intersects the associated Interstate at one (spur) or both (loop) ends of the business route.
 The route usually traverses the main thoroughfare(s) of the city's downtown area or other major business district.
 A city may have more than one Interstate-derived business route, depending on the number of Interstates passing through a city and the number of significant business districts therein.

 Over time, the design of the Interstate shield has changed.
 In 1957 the Interstate shield designed by Texas Highway Department employee Richard Oliver was introduced, the winner of a contest that included 100 entries; at the time, the shield color was a dark navy blue and only 17 in wide.
 The Manual on Uniform Traffic Control Devices (MUTCD) standards revised the shield in the 1961, 1971, and 1978 editions.